Available to purchase from most high street and online book outlets

 Fig 1.
 Terpenes found in Hemp (Cannabis), CBD oil, and Essential Oils

-linalool – modulates pain relief and inflammation, supports the immune system (anti-infectious), protects the nervous system, eases anxiety and depression (also found in Basil linalool, Clary Sage, Coriander, Hyssop linalool, Lavender, Marjoram linalool, Neroli, Petitgrain, Thyme linalool, Ho Wood, and Ylang Ylang).
+linalool – (alcohol) modulates pain relief and inflammation, supports the immune system (anti-infectious), protects the nervous system, eases anxiety and depression (also found in Basil linalool, Clary Sage, Coriander, Hyssop linalool, Lavender, Marjoram linalool, Neroli, Petitgrain, Thyme linalool, Ho Wood, and Ylang Ylang).

 (See my book Healing with Essential Oils to discover more about the chemical constituents found in essential oils.)